 Currently, retail giant Amazon operates 110 fulfillment centers in the U.S., with more than 180 globally.
-And Amazon continues to expand, adding more facilities in Louisiana, South Dakota, and right here in the Lone Star State, among other locations.
+And Amazon continues to expand, increasing the square footage of its fulfillment and logistics network by 50% in 2020.
 With its network of fulfillment and distribution centers spread across the United States, Amazon’s investment in industrial real estate has ensured that the average American is no more than a couple of days away from any of its commercial warehouse facilities.
 The industrial warehouse market remains as strong an asset class as we have ever seen.

 Now, Amazon is buying up out-of-business shopping malls and anchor stores to use as distribution centers as they expand operations.
 Indeed, this e-commerce model is one of the main drivers behind the current commercial industrial warehouse market boom.

 Will the industrial warehouse market continue to outperform expectations?
 Should commercial real estate investors add industrial assets to their portfolios?

 - Things to Consider When Investing in Industrial Real Estate

 - Pros and Cons of Investing in Industrial Real Estate

 - Let CXRE Guide You

 Generally speaking, there are three main types of commercial real estate: retail, office, and industrial properties.
 Within the industrial market, there are several types of industrial properties.
 In this article, we focus on industrial warehouses: the pros and cons of owning a warehouse, logistics to consider, and current warehouse trends.

 Tenants of warehouse properties vary but can be either logistics or distribution companies.
 Furthermore, commercial industrial warehouses come in all shapes and sizes, from small spaces to massive fulfillment centers.
 Some of the nations’ largest industrial warehouses are: